 Amsterdam, the Netherland’s capital city, has been a center of creativity and culture for centuries.
 With its elaborate canal system, picturesque historic houses, and parked bikes everywhere, the city center looks like a modern day painting.
 Amsterdam is packed with cultural, historical and architectural delights.
 With a rich history in art, Amsterdam is home to many world renowned museums and cultural attractions.
 Amsterdam also has a global gastronomic scene worth exploring.
 From authentic Dutch fare to award-winning Japanese food, organic-focused fusion cuisine, and Michelin-star French dishes, there is truly something for everyone in Amsterdam.

-The IMAST meeting venue and headquarters hotel are located 4 km/2.5 miles from the city center with the newly opened North/South Metro line, getting to the city center takes just ten minutes.
-Making it easy for meeting attendees to explore this vibrant and remarkable city.
+The IMAST meeting venue and headquarter hotels are located 4 km/2.5 miles from the city center.
+With the newly opened North/South Metro line, getting to the city center takes just ten minutes, making it easy for meeting attendees to explore this vibrant and remarkable city.

 Amsterdam Airport Schiphol (AMS)

 Amsterdam Airport Schiphol is the fourth largest European airport in terms of passenger numbers with 99 scheduled airlines operating flights to 317 destinations in 98 countries worldwide making it one of the most conveniently accessible airports in Europe.
 Amsterdam Schiphol is located 13 km/8 miles from the Amsterdam city center and is a quick eight minute train ride to the RAI Amsterdam Convention Center and IMAST headquarter hotels.

 Traveling within Amsterdam by public transport is straightforward and convenient.
 The extensive network is operated connects the city's neighborhoods by train, tram, metro, bus and ferry.